Spooky Halloween Cookies

 • Place around 1-2 tablespoons of the black mixture over a cookie and spread it all around, arrange the marshmallows as if they were teeth, including the middle part so the cookies are sturdy and support the upper layer, and then spread 1-2 tablespoons of the black mixture over another cookie, and quickly flip it over the marshmallows.

-1 cup White vegetarian mini marshmallows
+1 cup white vegetarian mini marshmallows

 • Place a tablespoon of the black mixture on top and place two marshmallows as eyes and carefully make the two eyeballs with the mixture.
 Serve and enjoy!